 The Beauty of Japanese Castles

 Originally, castles were mainly constructed on mountaintops to offer protection to the area.
-However, as their status changed from serving as a defense to becoming a symbol of status and power where public affairs were managed, they were also constructed on flatland areas.
+However, as their purpose changed from serving as a defense to becoming a symbol of status and power where public affairs were managed, they started being constructed on flatland areas also.

 Did the Daimyo Live In The Castle?

-During times of intense warfare, castles were used as guard and control towers to keep a very close eye on the war stituation.
-When the country entered more peaceful times, however, they mainly fulfilled a symbolic role; the feudal lords used to live in a separated palace inside the castle walls.
+During times of intense warfare, castles were used as guard, and control towers were used to keep a very close eye on the war situation.
+When the country entered more peaceful times, however, they mainly fulfilled a symbolic role.
+The feudal lords used to live in a separated palace inside the castle walls.

 Castles Like in Olden Times

 Himeji Castle is located in Hyogo Prefecture and it is one of the most famous castles in Japan.
-It's also known as Shirasagi-jo which literally translates to White Heron Castle, due to its beautiful shape resembling a while heron spreading its wings.
-In its 400 years of history, Himeji Castle has remained surprisingly intact despite all the wars.
+It's also known as Shirasagi-jo which literally translates to White Heron Castle, due to its beautiful shape resembling a white heron spreading its wings.
+In its 400 years of history, Himeji Castle has remained surprisingly intact despite any wars that have occurred.

 Matsumoto Castle is located in Nagano Prefecture.
-The general image of a castle tower, which is symbolic of any Japanese castle, is white walls, but Matsumoto Castle's characteristic is its black walls with fewer white parts.
+The general image of a castle tower, which is symbolic of any Japanese castle, is having white walls, but Matsumoto Castle is known for its characteristic black walls with few white areas.

 Inuyama Castle in Aichi Prefecture is a strong castle, protected by the cliffs behind it.
 It was built in 1537 and can look back on a history of over 500 years.